 - Install Anti-virus: Make sure you have anti-virus software installed.
 Trinity has a site licence for the installation of McAfee Anti-Virus software for Staff and Postgraduates connected to the Trinity network in offices and labs.
 Students should also ensure that their computers have the latest security updates installed.

 - Update your virus definitions: configure your anti-virus software to update regularly.
 We recommend a daily update interval.
 This can be set to be automatic so you don't have to do anything daily apart from being logged on to the network at the specified update time.
 The updating only takes a few minutes and occurs in the background so you can continue to use your machine during the process.

-- Backup your data: backing up your files regularly will mean that you always have a copy of your important work.
+- Backup your data: Back up your files regularly will mean that you always have a copy of your important work.
 Viruses are not the only reason you can lose files.
-Other contributory factors can include hardware failures, software crashes or even the loss/theft of computer equipment, so always backup regularly any essential files.
-Remember to backup your documents, images and other data.
+Other contributory factors can include hardware failures, software crashes, or even the loss/theft of computer equipment, so always back up regularly any essential files.
+Remember to back up your documents, images, and other data.